Gambrel roofs are a common feature among modern barns. They also grace the top of Dutch Colonial-style houses and are a popular pick for dormers.

-Gambrel roofs come to a point like a gable but have two slopes on each side.
+Gambrel roofs, in terms of design, are also simple.
+They come to a point like a gable but have two slopes on each side.
 These roofs are great at maximizing space but look more decorative than a standard gable.

-Gambrel roofs are also ideal for water drainage, but because they have a shallow top slope, they give space for snow to pile up.
-In extreme circumstances, this can be too heavy of a load for the roof.
+Gambrel roofs are also ideal for water drainage.
+But, because they have a shallow top slope, they give space for snow to pile up.
+In extreme circumstances, this can be too heavy a load for the roof.

-In terms of design, gambrel roofs are simple.
-They’re typically preconstructed, and builders assemble them in pieces.
-Since gambrel roofs cover a little more area, you can expect them to be slightly more expensive than a gable roof.
+They’re preconstructed, and builders assemble them in pieces.
+Since gambrel roofs cover a little more area, you can expect them to be more expensive than a gable roof.

 The Pros and Cons of a Gambrel Roof

-- Aesthetics – Gambrel roofs can give your home an old-world romantic feel.
+- Aesthetics – Gambrel roofs can give your home a traditional feel.

-- Simple Design – The simple design makes building these roofs easier and less costly.
+- Simple Design – The simple design makes building these roofs easier and less expensive.